retaildevcrews/helium-typescript/README.md

 # run the app with command line args
 # for local run, you need to specify CLI authentication type
+# $He_Name is set to the name of your Key Vault
-npm start -- --keyvault-name {name of your keyvault} --auth-type CLI
+npm start -- --keyvault-name $He_Name --auth-type CLI

 # optionally, set the logging level verboseness with --log-level (or -l)
 # 'info' is the default
 # please type --help for all options
-npm start -- --keyvault-name {name of your keyvault} --auth-type CLI --log-level info
+npm start -- --keyvault-name $He_Name --auth-type CLI --log-level info

 # alternatively you can set the following environment variables and run without command line args
-export KEYVAULT_NAME={name of your keyvault}
+export KEYVAULT_NAME=$He_Name
 export AUTH_TYPE=CLI
 export LOG_LEVEL={logging level} # (optional)